Skip to main content

 Medication-related problems do more than hurt wallets.
 Patients feel the effects physically as much as financially, experiencing more health problems, taking more trips to the hospital, and struggling to achieve their health goals.

-Older adults, in particular, because of their age, experience more health problems and chronic medical conditions, resulting in more visits to the doctor.
+Older people, in particular, because of their age, experience more health problems and chronic medical conditions, resulting in more visits to the doctor.
 Care for chronic conditions is often pushed out to specialty healthcare professionals who provide care in silos.
 In this fractured, uncoordinated care delivery system, patients are at increased risk of medication errors.
 As a result, patients with chronic conditions, like congestive heart failure (CHF), hypertension, or dementia are more affected by medication-related problems, including drug-drug interactions, drug-disease interactions, ineffective drug therapy, or reduced quality of life.
 One study found that 93% of patients with dementia had at least one MRP like falls with injury or drug toxicity and higher health care costs.

 Even when the right medications in the right dose are prescribed for the right reasons, medication-related problems are prevalent in the older population.
 The sheer volume of pills ingested daily can create confusion and errors on the part of the patient.
 Coordinating refills for eight or more medications (often across multiple pharmacies) can be challenging and result in medication-related problems and adherence issues.
 In a 2019 study published in the Journal of Managed Care and Specialty Pharmacy, researchers found that Medicare Part D beneficiaries taking more than 11 medications were twice as likely to experience drug-related problems as those taking fewer medications, potentially causing unnecessary hospitalizations and costly emergency department visits.